Alexandrov spaces with maximal number of extremal points: Introduction

+It is immediate from the theorem that $[\bigoplus^n:\Gamma]=2^k$ for some $k\in\{0,\dots,n-1\}$.
+Note that Theorem~\ref{main2} makes possible to list all group actions which produce $n$-boxes.
+Let us fix a set $S$ of faces of the $n$-cube $Q$ with the following property.
+Any vertex of $Q$ is the only intersection of all faces in $S$ containing this vertex.
+Then the group action generated by reflections in the elements of $S$ gives an example of an action $\Gamma\acts\RR^n$ described in Theorem~\ref{main2} and any such an action can be obtained in this way.
+It remains to find all isometric actions that are affine conjugate to the constructed action.
+This is equivalent to finding all parallel metrics invariant w.r.t. reflections in the elements of $S$.
+Therefore, one can think of any $n$-box as a space glued from $2^k$ copies of the cube equipped with a parallel metric $g$ which is invariant under all reflections in the elements of $S$.

-Let us use this construction to classify the spaces in lower dimensions. \begin{itemize} \item $n=1$ one space $\II=[0,1]$; it has one parameter family of metrics. \item $n=2$ two spaces: square $\square=\II\times\II$ and its doubling in the boundary $\square_2$.
-The square $\square$ admits two parameter family of metrics which, that are all possible rectangles.
-The doubled square $\square_2$ admits 3-parameter family of metrics, all of them are isometric to the surfaces of 3-simplexes with equal opposite sides; such simplexes are sometimes called \emph{disphenoids}. \item $n=3$, we have cube $\text{\mancube}=\II\times\II\times\II$; doubling of cube in the whole boundary $\text{\mancube}_2$; doubling of cube in the 5 faces $\text{\mancube}_2'$; the product $\text{\mancube}_2''=\II\times \square_2$ and the factor of the standard torus by the central symmetry $\text{\mancube}_4$.
-The dimensions of the space of metrics are correspondingly $3$, $3$, $3$, $4$ and $6$. \item one can continue, but we don't. \end{itemize}
+Let us use our construction to classify $n$-boxes in low dimensions. \begin{itemize} \item For $n=1$ there exists only one, up to affine conjugation group action, which produces $1$-box.
+The corresponding quotient space $\II=[0,1]$ cares a $1$-parametric family of metrics. \item For $n=2$ there exist two spaces (up to a choice of a parallel metric): the square $\square=\II\times\II$ and the double square $\square_2$.
+The square $\square$ admits a $2$-parametric family of metrics; this family gives rise to all possible rectangles.
+The double square $\square_2$ admits a 3-parametric family of metrics; this family gives rise to surfaces of 3-simplexes whose opposite (non-intersecting) edges are equal.
+Such simplexes are sometimes called \emph{disphenoids}. \item For $n=3$ there are five $3$-boxes (up to a choice of a parallel metric): the cube $\text{\mancube}=\II\times\II\times\II$; the double cube $\text{\mancube}_2$ (obtained by gluing two copies of the cube along their common boundary); doubling of the cube in the 5 faces $\text{\mancube}_2'$ (obtained by gluing two copies of the cube along 5 faces of their common boundary); the product $\text{\mancube}_2''=\II\times \square_2$ and the quotient $\text{\mancube}_4$ of the standard torus by the central symmetry.
+The dimensions of the space of metrics are respectfully $3$, $3$, $3$, $4$ and $6$. \end{itemize}

-\parbf{Comments and open questions.} Given a discrete action by affine transformations $\Gamma\acts\RR^n$, denote by $N(\Gamma)$ the number of orbits of isolated fixed point of some subgroups in $\Gamma$.

-Further, denote by $M(\Gamma)$ the number of maximal finite subgroups in $\Gamma$ up to conjugation.
-Note that if $z$ is an isolated fixed point of a subgroup of $\Gamma$ then stabilizer of $z$ is a maximal finite subgroup of $\Gamma$.
-It follows that $N(\Gamma)\le M(\Gamma)$.
-Some maximal subgroups of $\Gamma$ might fix affine subspaces of positive dimension, therefore $M(\Gamma)$ might be strictly more that $N(\Gamma)$.
-From Proposition~\ref{prop:affine+extreme} and Main theorem I (\ref{main}), we have the following: